Cricket Terms &

 Off Spin

-Spin bowling that turns from off to leg for a right-handed batsman.
+Spin bowling that turns from off to leg for a right-hander.

 On the Up